neli12/descriptive-statistics-R/README.md

 - `5.script_barplot_circ`: This script is used to present a circular barplot to differentiate groups.
 - `6.script_corrplot`: Making different types of correlation plots.
 - `7.script_plotly`: Violin interactive plots with plotly.
 Example from <a href="https://plotly.com/r/violin/" target="blank">here</a>.
+- `8.script_lines_with_sd`: Plotting mean spectral curves with their standard deviation.
+No dataset provided.
+See the folder `figures` to find the example.
 - `script_descriptive_statistics`: to perform descriptive graphs (boxplots, histograms, ggridges, etc.).
 For this, use the dataset `dados`.